80th Regiment of Foot (Staffordshire Volunteers): Egyptian campaign

-India 1803-1817
+India 1803–1817

 In 1802, following the Treaty of Amiens the various volunteer corps that had been formed during the war were to be disbanded.
 The Staffordshire Volunteers, which had been raised in 1798, chose to be merged with the 80th Foot, which became the 80th Regiment of Foot (Staffordshire Volunteers).
 In the same year the 80th sailed back to India, again suffering shipwreck on the journey.
-They remained in India until 1817, fighting in the Second Anglo-Maratha War of 1803-1805 making punitive expeditions against the Nairs of Wayanad and Calicut and seeing service in the Travancore War of 1808-1809.
+They remained in India until 1817, fighting in the Second Anglo-Maratha War of 1803–1805 making punitive expeditions against the Nairs of Wayanad and Calicut and seeing service in the Travancore War of 1808–1809.
 They remained in southern India until 1817.

 The Victorian era

 Following a recruiting drive to bring it up to strength, the 80th Foot undertook police duties in Glasgow.
 In 1820 they briefly moved to Ireland before being posted to the garrison at Gibraltar.
 They were subsequently stationed in Malta and the Ionian Islands, a British protectorate at the time.
 In 1831–36 they were based in England or Ireland, at times giving aid to the civil authorities in a police or anti-riot role.

 In 1836 the regiment was given the duty of escorting convicts to Australia; small detachments of the 80th undertook the journey over several months.
 The regiment spent seven years in New South Wales with detachments on Norfolk Island and in New Zealand.
 Major Thomas Bunbury of the 80th Foot was made the representative of the Governor of New Zealand to arrange the signing of the Treaty of Waitangi at various locations in the South Island during May and June 1840, establishing British sovereignty there.
-The issue of The London Gazette (Stations of the British Army) dated 3 February 1855 shows the 80th Foot was at Fort-George, but does not specify whether Fort George, Highland or Fort George, Guernsey (although the National Army Museum website indicates the regiment was at Home until moving to the Cape Colony, which it did in 1856, ruling out a colonial Fort George).